 The audiology department at Midwest ENT Centre delivers a full range of diagnostic testing for children and adults.
 Our audiologists work in collaboration with the ENT physicians to provide quality hearing health care in a friendly, comfortable and professional environment.
 All of our audiologists hold doctoral degrees and keep updated on current advances in hearing technology by attending local and national seminars annually.
+To see the other departments we have, click here.

 What is an audiologist?